FH-Tutorials/DotNetCoreDemo/README.md

 # .Net Core Socket Demo using docker

-Shows a simple example on how .net core application may be executed/compiled on Linux running inside docker container.
+Shows a simple example how a .net core application may be executed/compiled on Linux running inside docker container.

 When running the container an application is started which opens a socket on port 9000.
-It is possible to connect over a telnet client to that port using the IP address of the docker machine and send different characters.
-When sending *shift + q* then the hole concatenated text is echoed back to client.
+It is possible to connect over a telnet client to that port using the IP address of the docker machine and sending ACII  characters.
+When finally sending *shift + q* the whole concatenated text is echoed back to client and right after the server is shutted down.

+The docker example illustrates a development environment.
+Thus when transitioning to a productive business application the process of building and running the container needs to be changed.

 ## Required Installations